 EEME stands for Electrical Engineering/Mechanical Engineering.
 This company was started by a dad who felt frustrated by the lack of fun and educational activities for kids involving electrical and mechanical engineering.
 So he started this company in hopes of filling this gap.

-Every month, EEME mails its subscribers various electrical parts such as resistors and wires that create a unique hands-on project for kids to create.
+Every month, EEME mails their subscribers various electrical parts such as resistors and wires that create a unique hands-on project for kids to create.

 These help kids better understand the purpose of the project and the why and how they work.
 The end result is to eventually get kids to create their own projects.

 But after three years of art in our homeschool, I realized I was wasting my time.
-They were simply not interested and, in fact, told me so.
+The boys were simply not interested and, in fact, told me so.
 Ugh!
 I was a little crushed.
 It happened to be my favorite class to teach.

 With EEME the kids get to build lots of fun electrical gadgets while learning how and why they work.
 This was exactly what I was looking for and so I gave it a try.

 So how is EEME holding up?
-It’s been four months but I can honestly say that they really like their new elective and can’t wait for each month’s shipment to arrive.
+It’s been four months and I can honestly say that they really like their new elective and can’t wait for each month’s shipment to arrive.
 Here is Joshua getting his LED to light up.

 I am beyond happy that I was able to find something that the boys are sticking to (unlike karate.)
 It doesn’t hurt that it is educational too.

 With every final outcome, I ask them what is it that they could create with what they learned.
 We are currently trying to find a way to rig their bedroom doors for a doorbell and/or alarm when entering.

 Fitting EEME into Our Curriculum

-I check out our work load and if there is time, they will do a handful of modules (usually one activity followed up with review).
-This allows the boys to work on their projects once or twice a week without too much down time between shipments.
+I check out our workload and if there is time, they will do a handful of modules (usually one activity followed up with review).
+This allows the boys to work on their projects once or twice a week without too much downtime between shipments.

 So take a look at what they have to offer and consider this as an elective for your son(s) or daughter(s) whether you homeschool or not.